 To get around this issue the end of a cut pipe should be filed to a shallow chamfer to make sure the pipe slides easily into the joint.
-You can see from the image left we have used a 4 inch grinding wheel to create our chamfer but this can easily be done with a rasp file or even a sheet of rough sand paper.
+You can see from the image above we have used a 4 inch grinding wheel to create our chamfer but this can easily be done with a rasp file or even a sheet of rough sand paper.

-You can see from the image on the right we have now concreted in the connection and tightened the wall bracket to make sure our starting point is a solid place to work from.
+You can see from the image below (bottom) we have now concreted in the connection and tightened the wall bracket to make sure our starting point is a solid place to work from.
 We try and get to this point at the end of a day so the concrete has a chance to go hard overnight.
 See our mixing concrete project for help on getting the right mix for this, and many other jobs.

 This is best done with a 150mm diamond core drill bit and a heavy duty drill, both of which can be hired from your local tool hire centre.
 It will cost you about £40.00 for both tools for a days hire but you if you try to do this any other way you could be on this job alone for days.
 If a job is worth doing it is worth doing well and with the right equipment you will only have to do this once.
-If you try and make the hole by by hand with a hammer and chisel you will wish you had not.
+If you try and make the hole by hand with a hammer and chisel you will wish you had not.

 As you can see, using a 150mm drill bit gives you a little room for maneuver which you will be grateful for later on.
 All of the existing holes on this job were temporarily filled with expanding foam to stop the cavity getting rain soaked and later we went back and replaced the holes with new, matching bricks.
 See our project on replacing a damaged brick.

-Its now time to click through to part two of the project.
-Please click here.
+Its now time to click through to part two of the project – Please click here.